astriaorg/docs/docs/developer/astria-cli/astria-cli-installation.md

 # Install the Astria CLI

-The astria-go cli is a tool designed to make local rollup development as simple and dependency free as possible.
-It provides functionality to easily run the Astria stack and interact with the Sequencer.
+The `astria-cli` is a tool for interacting with the Astria Sequencer.
+It provides functionality for querying the sequencer network, submitting various transactions and Sequencer Actions native to the sequencer itself, and is the primary tool for general management of the Sequencer Network.

 ## Download using Curl or Build from Source